 The Seeds Grow

 As time went on, plants (and excitement) grew in the classroom.
-Every morning, the students raced to the display to observe the changes.
+Every morning, the students raced to the growing bulletin board to observe the changes.
 Ms. Sneed noticed increased engagement in the plant activities she planned for her students.

 Key Factors in a Growing Plants Bulletin Board

 During this time, Mrs. Cordova visited Ms. Sneed’s classroom.
 “Hey!” she exclaimed.
-“How did you get those seeds to grow so well?”
+“You were able to germinate seeds in a plastic bag!”
 She hurried over to the bulletin board and checked it out.

 “I found that a few key factors make this display effective,” responded Ms. Sneed.
 “First, you need to buy baggies with flaps like this.”
 She pulled out the box and handed one to her friend.
 “The top of the baggie must be stapled so it’s slightly open to allow air to circulate.
 Otherwise, the seeds will rot.”

-“Second, the paper towel needs to be sopping wet but not dripping.
-That allows the seeds to germination.
+“Second, the paper towel needs to be wet but not dripping.
+That allows the seeds to germinate.
 After the first few days, you need to keep it damp, but not with standing water.
-I use this small film canister and an eye dropper to water them.”
+I use an eye dropper to water them.”
 She pointed to a shelf near her desk.

 “Third, the baggies must be stapled to a bulletin board.
 Unfortunately, baggies taped to a window can get too hot or cold.
 Additionally, remember to start in the lower right-hand corner of your bulletin board.
 That way, the youngest plants will be at the top of the board.”

 “Thanks!” said Mrs. Cordova.
-“I’ll definitely use this hydroponics project for my life science unit.”
+“I’ll definitely use this for my hydroponics project.”